phklive/journey/README.md

 # PHK CS & Maths Curriculum

-During this journey my goal is to build an optimized learning curriculum and document my learnings on the way.
+During this journey my goal is to build an optimised learning curriculum and document my learnings on the way.

 ## summary